oktadev/okta-blog/_source/_posts/2019-09-23-tutorial-build-a-maven-plugin.md

 tags: [tutorial, maven, java, builds]
 author: bdemers
 tweets:
-- "Learn how to build an @ApacheMaven plugin"
+- "Learn how to build an @ASFMavenProject plugin"
-- "Maven Plugins are built with @ApacheMaven plugins 🐢🐢🐢"
+- "Maven plugins are built with Maven plugins 🐢🐢🐢"
-- "Build a simple @ApacheMaven plugin that will run `git rev-parse`"
+- "Build a simple ASFMavenProject plugin that will run `git rev-parse`"
 image: blog/tutorial-build-a-maven-plugin/console-usage-example.png
 ---